Jean-Pierre Pescatore: Legacy

-In 1853 he donated half a million francs to Luxembourg City, in order to build an old people's home, the later Fondation Pescatore, opened in 1892.
+In 1853, Pescatore donated half a million francs to the city of Luxembourg, in order to build an old people's home, the later Fondation Pescatore, opened in 1892.
 The city also received his art collection, housed in the Musée Jean-Pierre Pescatore, on the first floor of the town hall.
 In 1953 it was moved to the Villa Vauban.

 In 2005 the Luxembourgish postal service put out a stamp commemorating his philanthropy in the Grand Duchy.
 Two streets are also named after him, one in La Celle Saint-Cloud and one in Luxembourg.